 What is MACD?

 The MACD is a more complex crypto indicator that can be interpreted in various ways.
-It is a useful indicator for all types of traders and can be deployed on any time frame.
+It is a useful indicator for all types of traders and can be deployed in any time frame.

 What does MACD stand for?